Chart Color Schemes

 Roma is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

 Roma's cultural diversity was found to be below average, with 84.1% of its population being citizens, 89.3% born in Australia, and 93.2% speaking English only at home.
-Christianity was the main religion in Roma, comprising 60.8% of people, compared to 64.6% across Rest of Qld.
-The top three ancestry groups were Australian (31.7%), English (27.9%), and Australian Aboriginal (9.1%).
+The predominant religion in Roma is Christianity, accounting for 60.8% of the population, compared to 64.6% across the rest of Queensland.
+Regarding ancestry, the top three represented groups are Australian (31.7%), English (27.9%), and Australian Aboriginal (9.1%).

 Frequently Asked Questions - Diversity